microsoft/ComplianceUtility/Manuals/3.1.2/Manual-Win.md

 </li>

-This zip file is created by the option [RECORD PROBLEM](#record-problem).<br>
+This .zip file is created by the option [RECORD PROBLEM](#record-problem).<br>

-The file contains the cached labels and policies xml files from the following folder:<br>
+The file contains the cached labels and policies .xml files from the following folder:<br>

 ```
 %LOCALAPPDATA%\Microsoft\Office\CLP